oscarotero/middleland/README.md

 		return $response->withHeader('X-Foo', 'Bar');
 	},

+	//Or use a string to create the middleware on demand using container-interop 'middleware6'

 	//USE AN ARRAY TO ADD CONDITIONS:

 	//This middleware is processed only in paths starting by "/admin"